Currently rented through July 15, 2017

 Your 10' x 10'5" private room -- freshly painted -- full size bed, fresh linens, curtains, a wicker dresser, an area rug, a small table with drawer, a lamp, bench, a large monitor that you can plug into your laptop, and ceiling fan.
 There is a small closet with a door mirror and shelf.
 This can also be unfurnished, or partially furnished, if you prefer.
 Two windows overlook the back yard facing south.

-Shared spaces include a sunroom overlooking the back yard with full windows on three sides, a front brick patio and large back yard, a newly remodeled kitchen with new appliances, a small breezeway room with stereo, a living room with large TV (Netflix, no cable), one shared bath (remodeled several years ago with claw foot tub), an enclosed garage with washer/dryer.
+Shared spaces include a sunroom overlooking the back yard with full windows on three sides, a front brick patio and large back yard, remodeled kitchen with new appliances, a small breezeway room with stereo, a living room with large TV (Netflix, no cable), one shared bath, an enclosed garage with washer/dryer.
 Rent includes utilities (up to $200, shared equally after $200), high speed internet, lawn service, and Netflix.

 The exterior of the home needs fresh paint, but is not in bad repair.
-The yard could benefit from some rain (I let mother nature water the lawn.).
 I have someone who cleans up my yard (mowing, trimming).
 If you enjoy gardening, you’ll like my yard.
 Inside, the home is lightly and simply furnished, and uncluttered.

 Things to consider about me and the home share . . .

-Even if my first impression is great, I will want to see references and I will utilize the Silvernest background check.
+I may want to see references and utilize the Silvernest background check.
 I'm a nonjudgmental person who wants to see the best in everyone by nature.
 However, I am giving access to my home in exchange for rent.
 Unlike a private rental, sharing a home requires an additional level of trust and cooperation that will evolve over time.
 It is the same for the homeowner and the renter.
 If you're the right person for me to share my home with, you will understand and respect this.